Microb-vn/bash_dns_bhnl/README.md

-# (My) SynoWildcardCert
+# Bhosted DNS script to be used by acme.sh

-Create custom (and possible) wildcard certificate for Synology NAS - and possibly other linux based devices - using acme.sh using DNS-01 challenge method.
+My challenge was to create custom (and ideally ) wildcard certificates for Synology NAS using acme.sh and its DNS-01 challenge method.
+Synology only supports the creating certificates using the HTTP(s) challenge method.

 For me, to use acme.sh for my synology, this ONLY required a special script to update DNS to create temporary acme-challenge TXT records following the methods as prescribed by acme.sh.
-As I am with the Internet Hosting company called bhosted (bhosted.nl), I developed a script that can accept and execute the DNS challenge API calls that are required for acme.sh.
+As I am with the Internet Hosting company called bhosted (bhosted.nl) - which also hosts my DNS - , and there was no dsn script available for this provider, I developed a script that execute the DNS challenge API calls that are required for acme.sh.

-**This repo only contains the DNS script that should be used as part of acme.sh.**
+**Please note that this repo only contains the DNS script that should be used as part of acme.sh.**

  For generic information using acme.sh - the main script to request and manage (letsencrypt) certificates, see github https://github.com/acmesh-official/acme.sh